 Emily Frank of Share: Cheesebar’s Step-by-Step Family Recipe for Making Latkes with a Lotta Love

-Growing up, we had latkes once a year for one night of Hanukkah — we certainly don’t do them for all eight nights!
+“Growing up, we had latkes once a year for one night of Hanukkah — we certainly don’t do them for all eight nights!
 These days we do it on Christmas Eve when we have our annual cousins’ sleepover.

-My cousin Ben and his family, as well as my sister, her family and I have a sleepover where we make latkes and celebrate Hanukkah together (regardless of when on the calendar it actually falls).
+“My cousin Ben and his family, as well as my sister, her family and I have a sleepover where we make latkes and celebrate Hanukkah together (regardless of when on the calendar it actually falls).

-Here is the latke recipe to the best of my knowledge.
+“Here is the latke recipe to the best of my knowledge.
 We just kind of wing it when it comes to latkes.
 A little too wet?
 Put in more flour or put it through the colander again.
 Need a little more salt?
 Put it in.
 That’s how Jewish grandmothers roll — nothing is precise!

-Our recipe is done on the grill, but you can go old school for sure and do it on the stove.
+“Our recipe is done on the grill, but you can go old school for sure and do it on the stove.
 Same method, just prepare for your house (and hair and clothes) to smell like latkes for the next week if you stay inside!
 It’s not a difficult recipe, it’s just a long process and not something we make regularly.

-Oh.
+"Oh.
 You might notice that in some of the pictures there is champagne in hand.
 When Nana is around, a cocktail is usually enjoyed.
-Her favorite is anything sparkling!
+Her favorite is anything sparkling!" — Emily Frank

 - 4-ish eggs

-- All-purpose flour or matzo meal
+- 3 to 4 heaping Tablespoons of all-purpose flour or ¼ cup matzo meal

-- Kosher salt and pepper
+- 1 teaspoon Kosher salt

-- Sour cream or applesauce
+- Sour cream or applesauce, for serving

-Instructions: (see slideshow for step-by-step instructions).
+Instructions: (See slideshow for step-by-step instructions)| Photos by Hailey Bollinger